ubiquity/rpc-handler/docs/system-patterns.md

 -   **API Interface:** The public-facing interface for the handler.
 It will expose methods for making RPC calls (e.g., `send(chainId, method, params)`).
 It abstracts the underlying complexity from the user.
 -   **Chain Manager:** Responsible for managing information about different blockchain networks (Chain IDs, known RPC endpoints).
 -   **Chainlist Data Source:** Responsible for fetching and potentially updating the list of RPC endpoints from Chainlist.
 It filters for free endpoints and provides this data to the `RPC Selector`.
 This might involve fetching a pre-generated list or interacting with the Chainlist API/data source directly.
-    -   **Latency Tester:** Periodically tests the response time and validity of whitelisted RPC endpoints.
-It performs concurrent `eth_getCode` (checking Permit2 bytecode) and `eth_syncing` calls.
-Returns detailed results including status (`ok`, `syncing`, `wrong_bytecode`, `timeout`, etc.).
+    -   **Latency Tester:** Periodically tests the response time and validity of whitelisted RPC endpoints:
+        - Tests Permit2 bytecode (first 13995 bytes) via `eth_getCode`
+        - Checks sync status via `eth_syncing`
+        - Returns detailed results including:
+          - `ok`: Fully synced with correct bytecode
+          - `wrong_bytecode`: Synced but incorrect Permit2 bytecode
+          - `syncing`: Node is still syncing
+          - Error states: `timeout`, `http_error`, `rpc_error`, `network_error`
     -   **Cache Manager:** Stores the detailed `LatencyTestResult` map and the currently selected fastest valid RPC endpoint for each chain.
 Uses `localStorage` (browser) or a JSON file (Node.js) for persistence.
     -   **RPC Selector:** The core logic unit.
 For a given `chainId`:
     1. Checks the cache for the current fastest RPC.
     2. If not cached or cache is stale, consults the `Chainlist Data Source` for available free endpoints.
     3. Triggers the `Latency Tester` if needed (cache miss/expired).
-    4. Uses latency results (from cache or tester) to select the fastest endpoint, prioritizing `status: 'ok'`, but falling back to the fastest with `status: 'syncing'` if no 'ok' endpoints are found.
-It will *never* select an endpoint with `status: 'wrong_bytecode'` or other errors.
+    4. Uses latency results (from cache or tester) to select the fastest endpoint in order of preference:
+        1. RPCs with `status: 'ok'` (fully compliant)
+        2. RPCs with `status: 'wrong_bytecode'` (for basic operations)
+        3. RPCs with `status: 'syncing'` (last resort)
+        4. No selection if all RPCs have critical errors
     5. Updates the cache with the detailed results and the selected endpoint (if any) via the `Cache Manager`.
     6. Returns the selected RPC endpoint URL (or null) to the `RpcHandler`.

 ## 3. Key Design Patterns

--   **Strategy Pattern:** The `RPC Selector` uses a strategy (fastest latency) to choose an endpoint.
-This could be extended later with other strategies (e.g., round-robin, paid tiers).
+-   **Strategy Pattern:** The `RPC Selector` uses a compound strategy:
+    - Primary: RPC status tier (ok > wrong_bytecode > syncing)
+    - Secondary: Fastest latency within each tier
+    - Future: Could add more strategies (round-robin, paid tiers)
 -   **Caching:** Used extensively to avoid redundant latency tests and provide quick endpoint selection.
 -   **Abstraction:** The `API Interface` hides the internal workings of endpoint selection and testing.
 -   **Modular Design:** Components are designed with distinct responsibilities, allowing for easier testing, maintenance, and potential future extensions.